atmos/atmos.github.io/auto-deployment/index.md

 ### Supported Deployment Systems

-Right now there's only two easy ways to deploy.
-You can use [heaven](https://github.com/atmos/heaven) with webhooks, or you can use the HerokuBeta service.
+Right now there's only a few easy ways to deploy.
+You can use [heaven](https://github.com/atmos/heaven) with webhooks, the HerokuBeta GitHub service, or the AWS OpsWorks GitHub service.

-* HerokuBeta GitHub Service
-* Webhooks
-* AWS OpsWorks

 ### Configuration